-Earlier this year we welcomed Ngāti Toa Rangatira into Te Papa to fill our iwi gallery and to be our iwi in residence for two and a half years.
-Together with iwi leadership from Ngāti Toa and Te Papa, the exhibition ‘Whiti Te Rā!
-The Story of Ngāti Toa Rangatira’, and a host of events have been created for you to experience.
+Earlier this year we welcomed Ngāti Toa Rangatira into Te Papa to fill our iwi gallery and to be our iwi in residence for two-and-a-half years.
+Together with iwi leadership from Ngāti Toa and Te Papa, the exhibition Whiti Te Rā!
+The Story of Ngāti Toa Rangatira, and a host of events have been created for you to experience.

-They would like to share with you too, and so will be posting a range of blogs focused on Rongoā Māori over the next few weeks.
-Later in the month, there will also be an opportunity for you to meet these two lovely and generous people in person and hear more kōrero about Rongoā Māori, Māori Medicine.
+They would like to share with you too, and so will be posting a range of blogs focused on rongoā Māori (Māori medicine) over the next few weeks.
+Later in the month, there will also be an opportunity for you to meet these two lovely and generous people in person and hear more kōrero about rongoā Māori.

 The members of his group are all whānau and are descendants of Ngāti Toa Rangatira.
 Their skills combine with authenticity to effect both health energy and tikanga wairua.
 Those techniques combine as an intervention to promote physical, emotional and spiritual wellbeing.

-‘Healing,’ Te Waari says, ‘works on both individuals and groups.
-We also attend workshops and other self-development courses to up skill and remain relevant.
-We have attended Neuro-Semantics Meta Coaching courses, a method similar to Neuro Linguistic Programming but far more advanced in the techniques employed.
-We like to share our knowledge with like-minded people and assist people to understand the malaise they have and where it may have begun.’
+“Healing works on both individuals and groups,” Te Waari says.
+“We also attend workshops and other self-development courses to upskill and remain relevant.
+We have attended neuro-semantics meta coaching courses, a method similar to neuro linguistic programming but far more advanced in the techniques employed.

 Where did this knowledge come from?